 Have you or a family member been injured due to a negligent individual or party in a car accident?
 You may be eligible for financial compensation under Florida law.
 However, it is crucial to understand that in Florida, the right of the injured party to file a lawsuit is time-restricted.
 To recover the financial damages you deserve, you need to understand which statute of limitations provision applies to your case and take the correct steps at the right time.
-In most situations, you have four years from the time of your accident to start your lawsuit against the at-fault driver in Florida.
-If you have lost a loved one in a car accident caused by a negligent driver, you only have two years to file a lawsuit against the at-fault party.
+In most situations, you have two (2) years from the time of your accident to start your lawsuit against the at-fault driver in Florida.
+If you have lost a loved one in a car accident caused by a negligent driver, you only have two (2) years to file a lawsuit against the at-fault party.

 What are Statutes of Limitations?

 A statute of limitations is a law that sets a time limit on your right to bring a lawsuit.
 Victims of car accidents in Florida have limited time to file a civil suit before their injury claim expires.
 Specific timelines are also designated depending on the civil lawsuit and injury claim type.
 Failure to file your claim on time could result in your lawsuit or claim being dismissed by a judge.

 These limitations exist for numerous reasons.
 Time has a way of distorting facts about the accident and what events occurred during those critical moments.
 Witness statements and evidence must be collected and evaluated promptly as well.
 Evidence collected and allowed to deteriorate over time can cause a decline in justice being served.
 These limitations intend to ensure that consideration of the evidence by a jury is fair.

 These statutes of limitations also ensure that the rights of all parties are protected.
 Passing the time works for the defendants and against the plaintiffs.